cppalliance/safe-cpp/proposal/draft.md

 This program is well-formed.
 As with the previous example, there's a direct initialization of a String object using its unsafe constructor.
 But this time it's allowed, because the type being initialized is `T`, which is substituted with `unsafe String`: unsafe constructors are permitted to initialize unsafe types.

+The [unsafe type qualifier](#the-unsafe-type-qualifier) is a powerful mechanism for incorporating legacy code into new, safe templates.
+But propagating the qualifier through all template parameters may be too permissive.
+C++ templates won't be expecting the `unsafe` qualifier, and it may break dependencies.
+Functions that are explicitly instantiated won't have `unsafe` instantiations, and that would cause link errors.
+It may be prudent to get some usage experience, and limit this type qualifier to being deduced only by type template parameters with a certain token, eg `typename T?`.
+That way, `typename T+?` would become a common incantation for containers: create template lifetime parameters for this template parameter _and_ deduce the unsafe qualifier for it.

 [^atomic-types]: [_Atomic types](https://en.cppreference.com/w/c/language/atomic)

 ### Exempted calls